Kchour/SphinxExample/README.md

 - Cd to `doc` and run sphinx's quickstart command `$ sphinx-quickstart`
 - Say yes to `Separate source and build directories (y/n) [n]: `
 - Name your project, I'll call mine "example_sphinx_project"
-- Give your project a name
+- Give your name
 - Give a version number (I try to follow semantic versioning X.Y.Z)
-- Hit enter on language
+- Hit enter on language (if using english)

 Your terminal will look something like the following: